 Zhongfu Specialized Aluminum is a subsidiary within the China component.
 On 30 December 2013, Zhongfu Industry (the direct parent) announced the decision to liquidate Zhongfu Specialized Aluminum.
 Zhongfu Specialized Aluminum impaired certain, but not all, assets as of that date.
-As of today the liquidation is still in progress.
-On 27 August 2014, the Board of Zhongfu Industry published a new announcement that Chalco Henan Aluminum Fabrication Co., Ltd. (the minority shareholder of Zhongfu Specialized Aluminum) filed a lawsuit to Henan High People's Court, P.R.
-China, against Zhongfu Industry and the Zhongfu Specialized Aluminum for claiming assets, losses and expenses.
+On 27 August 2014, the Board of Zhongfu Industry published a new announcement that Chalco Henan Aluminum Fabrication Co., Ltd. ("Chalco Henan", the minority shareholder of Zhongfu Specialized Aluminum) filed a lawsuit to Henan High People's Court, P.R.
+China, against Zhongfu Industry and Zhongfu Specialized Aluminum for claiming assets, losses and expenses.
+In 2015 Henan High People's Court decided to engage an independent accountant to carry out a physical inspection of the assets as a basis for transferring them to Chalco Henan.
+In exchange Zhongfu Industry will receive compensation for the assets surrendered, net of any amounts awarded by the Court to Chalco Henan as charges and expenses.
+As of today the Court has not issued a ruling on the matter.

-We consider this to be a key audit matter for our audit due to the highly judgmental nature of the estimates involved in assessing the impairment provision for the Company's assets in course of liquidation, on the one hand, and the contingent liability resulting from the legal case raised by the minority shareholder on the other hand.
+We consider this to be a key audit matter due to the highly judgmental nature of the estimates involved in assessing the impairment for the Company's assets in course of liquidation, on the one hand, and the contingent liability (i.e. no provision was recognized) resulting from the legal case raised by the minority shareholder on the other hand.

-We have reviewed management's assessment of the impairment and the company's position in the legal case, inquired from management and reviewed the letter received from the Company's lawyers.
-We concluded that the level of the disclosures is appropriate and we have obtained sufficient appropriate audit evidence, including a description of the legal case from the Company's external lawyers, to support the estimates involved.
+We have reviewed management's assessment of the impairment and the company's position in the legal case and reviewed the letter received from the Company's lawyers.
+We also assessed the level of the disclosures relating to the legal case based on the description provided by the Company's external lawyers.